Are we afraid of curiosity because of what it (supposedly) did to the cat?

 - Who can I help out today?

-- Is my planner filled with stuff that really matters?
+- Is my calendar packed with stuff that really matters

 - When do I feel most alive?